 Every chess player is different and you need to figure out what works best for you.
 If you know that you are capable to work more and know what you need to work on, go ahead and do it.
 Keep in mind that quality of training is much more important than quantity and at some point you will reach your goals.”

 Even more effective way to improve positional play is studying well annotated GM games.
 If you’re serious about it, I suggest checking out our training course.
 Sure, you need to commit to it for 3 weeks or a little longer, but trust me it’s worth it at the end!
-We focus on many important elements of the game including positional understanding, attacking play, blunder avoidance, endgame play, tactics, etc. Make sure to check it out.
+We focus on many important elements of the game including positional understanding, attacking play, blunder avoidance, endgame play, tactics, etc.

 The interview was translated and transcribed from this video (in Russian).